fish-shell/fish-shell/README.rst

 - Rust_COMPILER=path - the path to rustc.
 If not set, cmake will check $PATH and ~/.cargo/bin
 - Rust_CARGO=path - the path to cargo.
 If not set, cmake will check $PATH and ~/.cargo/bin
 - Rust_CARGO_TARGET=target - the target to pass to cargo.
 Set this for cross-compilation.
-- BUILD_DOCS=ON|OFF - whether to build the documentation.
-This is automatically set to OFF when Sphinx isn't installed.
+- WITH_DOCS=ON|OFF - whether to build the documentation.
+By default, this is ON when Sphinx is installed.
 - FISH_USE_SYSTEM_PCRE2=ON|OFF - whether to use an installed pcre2.
 This is normally autodetected.
 - MAC_CODESIGN_ID=String|OFF - the codesign ID to use on Mac, or "OFF" to disable codesigning.
 - WITH_GETTEXT=ON|OFF - whether to include translations.